adriangb/logs/docs/README.md

 - Filters are (and can only be) a callable (including a class w/ `__call__`)
 - No backwards compatibility stuff
 - Type hints
+- Only 1 config format: dict config, no support for reading from files directly.
+(Not implemented)

 ### Formatting